Does this test have other names?

 while lacking the protein is Rh-negative.)

-In this case, your body will make antibodies against the D antigen that could cause
+In this case, your body will make antibodies against the D antigen in your baby’s

-baby to develop a severe type of anemia called hemolytic disease.
-This usually happens
+blood.
+This can cause your baby to develop a severe type of anemia called hemolytic

 The test can be done on your blood before the baby is born.
 Afterward, it can be done

-on blood from the umbilical cord and the baby.
+on blood from the umbilical cord and from your baby.

 What other tests might I have along with this test?

-Your healthcare provider may also order a direct Coombs test.
-This test might be needed
+You may also need a direct antiglobulin test.
+This test might be needed if antibodies

-if antibodies are found in the indirect Coombs test or if you have a reaction to a
+are found in the indirect antiglobulin test or if you have a reaction to a blood transfusion.

 What do my test results mean?

-A normal finding is negative.
-This means you do not have antibodies to donor red blood
+A negative test result means you do not have antibodies to donor red blood cells,

-A positive test result could mean your blood and the donor's blood are incompatible.
+A positive test result could mean your blood and the donor's blood are not compatible.

 A positive test result during pregnancy could mean your baby has hemolytic disease.